huyisme-005/LaMusique/README.md

 *   UI for audio file upload (optional, with default silent placeholder if none provided) and an experimental AI flow for basic plagiarism concern flagging.
 *   Integrated AI Copilot hints via tooltips within each major feature component.
 *   A responsive split-screen user interface with a vertically scrollable left panel for controls and a right panel for viewing generated content.
-*   UI for uploading image/video assets for future music video generation.
+*   UI for optionally uploading image/video assets for future music video generation.
-*   Placeholders for export, social sharing, and full music video generation features.
+*   Placeholders for export (including lyrics to PDF), social sharing, and full music video generation features.

 ## Known Issues & Future Enhancements